joseech28/configure-ad/README.md

 <img src="https://imgur.com/jdd4MYV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-19. I will create a bunch of additional users using my scrip in the on the Domain Controller (DC).
+19. I will create a bunch of additional users using a script in the on the Domain Controller (DC).
 I then log in to DC-1 as "jane_admin" and attempted to log in to Client-1 with one of the newly created user accounts.
 This allows for testing the login process and ensuring that the user accounts are functioning correctly.

 <br />